cjbassi/ytop/README.md

 ### Prebuilt binaries:

-Note: (currently only a binary for Linux-x86_64 is available)

 Run the following to run [this](https://github.com/japaric/trust/blob/gh-pages/install.sh) script to download the correct binary for your system from the releases tab into `~/.cargo/bin`, courtesy of [japaric/trust](https://github.com/japaric/trust):

 ```bash